anshulgera17/devOps/Git_Learning.md

 -  Who invented Git and why?
 -  What is a Git repository?
 -  What are the different states a file can be in according to the "git status" command?
--  How would you compare Git to a traditional version control tool like CVS?
 -  What is the purpose of Git GUI?
 -  Are there any types of files you can't commit to Git?
 -  What does a Git repository typically contain?